nix-community/lanzaboote/docs/QUICK_START.md

 That's all! 🥳

-## Troubleshooting

-If your system doesn't boot with Secure Boot enabled, the most likely issue is that Lanzaboote could not verify a cryptographic hash.
-To recover from this, disable Secure Boot in your firmware settings.
-Please file a bug, if you hit this issue.

 ## Disabling Secure Boot and Lanzaboote

 When you want to permanently get back to a system without the Secure